jojo13572001/mqtt-base-gateway/README.md

 # mqtt-base-gateway

-This repository contains the gateway source code, json-c library, mqtt c library.
+This repository contains the gateway source code, json-c-0.11 library, mqtt c library.

 Main source code is Gateway.c Json_parser.h

-Default will launch 10 gateways with 100 lights each.
+Default will launch 10 gateways with 100 street lights each.

 ## Build requirements / compilation using CMake